 What are prospects?

-The official definition of a prospect is this: a person regarded as a potential customer, client, etc.
+The official definition of a prospect is, "a person regarded as a potential customer, client, etc."

-To clarify further, a prospect has had some two-way communication with your business, expressing some level of interest.
-In other words, they have already engaged with the business, so there is more of a possibility that they’ll be interested in buying eventually.
+To clarify further, prospects have had some two-way communication with your business and expressed some level of interest.
+Meaning, they have already engaged with your business, so there is an increased likelihood that they will be potential buyers.

 This is different to a lead, which refers to someone who has only had basic, one-way communication with you – perhaps by signing up to a mailing list.
 All you have is simple details that may or may not lead to a sale.

 A sales pipeline refers to the stages your prospects go through, from a new lead to becoming a customer.
 It will look something like this, dependent on the nature of your business, of course:

 - Qualification: You ask questions that will define prospects needs, budget and likelihood of buying at some point.

 - Meeting: You discuss potential solutions with prospects, with a view to finding the right one for their needs.

 - Proposal: You send the prospect detailed quotes outlining what you intend to provide, how much it will cost, and any corresponding timeframe.

 - Closing: The stage in which negotiations are finalized and contracts are drawn up and signed.
 At this point the prospect becomes a customer.